zkoss/zkdoc/zk_component_ref/Decimalbox.md

 <decimalbox format="#,##0.##"/>
 ```

-You can provide a locale to format the number by specifying a value
+{% include versionSince\| 8.5.2 %} You can provide a locale to format
-starting with "locale:", e.g. [Indian numbering
+the number by specifying a value starting with "locale:", e.g. [Indian
+numbering
 system](https://en.wikipedia.org/wiki/Indian_numbering_system):

 ``` xml